 The first bird was severely damaged in 1995 during a bombing the killed 30 people and injured hundreds.
 The guerrilla group FARC claimed responsibility saying the bombing was meant to send a message to Botero’s son, who was the Defense Minister.

 As the cleanup progressed, the mayor demanded the ruined statue be discarded.
 The elder Botero heard this and immediately called the mayor.
 He insisted that the statue remain as a reminder of the bombing and a memorial to the victims.
 He promised to donate an identical statue.

 When a city is referred to as the city of eternal spring you can expect pleasant weather.
 And that is what you will get.

-Be warned though that Medellin does get a fair amount of rainy days.
+Be warned, Medellin does get a fair number of rainy days.
 The two rainy seasons are April-May and September–November.
-During this time you can expect rain for at least 21 days per month.
+During this time, you can expect rain for at least 21 days per month.

 But do not despair.
 The rain tends to be in the form of short showers.
 We visited in November and had afternoon showers on many days.
 We simply planned our excursions for the morning and early afternoon and made sure we had our rain jackets with us.